Chemotactic self-caging in active emulsions: Materials and Methods

-3D droplet positions are reconstructed from binarized stacks of $z$-slices for each half period of the sawtooth signal.
-We extract fluorescent droplet contours for each slice \cite{bradski2000_opencv} and grouped contours associated with the same droplet within consecutive slices using a mean shift clustering algorithm \cite{pedregosa2011_scikit-learn,comaniciu2002_mean}.
-Time and $z$ position for each slice are calculated using timestamps provided by the camera and translation stage software interfaces, resulting in full $xyzt$ datasets.
+3D droplet positions were reconstructed from binarized stacks of $z$-slices for each half period of the sawtooth signal.
+We extracted fluorescent droplet contours for each slice \cite{bradski2000_opencv} and grouped contours associated with the same droplet within consecutive slices using a mean shift clustering algorithm \cite{pedregosa2011_scikit-learn,comaniciu2002_mean}.
+Time and $z$ position for each slice were calculated using timestamps provided by the camera and translation stage software interfaces, resulting in full $xyzt$ datasets.

+We also validated the diffusive spreading of the trail in 3D: we first captured the time-dependent fluorescence in the trail of a droplet sedimenting under gravity along the light sheet normal, taken at a fixed sheet position in $z$ (\figref[a]{SIfig:3DTrail}).
+We extracted the fluorescence intensity profile $I(x,t)$ of a cross section of the trail along the line $\rm AA'$ (\figref[c]{SIfig:3DTrail}), as shown in the false-color sample image in \figref[b]{SIfig:3DTrail}.
+The peak values $I_{\rm peak}$ scale with $t^{-1/2}$ (inset), similar to the 2D behavior analyzed in \figref{fig:TrailVis}.